-After your blood (or saliva or cheek-swab) sample has been collected, it will be sent to LifeLabs in Toronto, Ontario for DNA extraction.
-Once your DNA is extracted, LifeLabs will remove all the information that identifies you (i.e. your name, date of birth, personal health number, address) from your sample, and instead label your sample with a unique study code and a lab code which will not allow direct identification of you.
-Your coded (de-identified) DNA sample will then be sent to our research lab (the Genome Sciences Centre, GSC) in Vancouver, BC, where WGS testing will be done and your sample will be stored.
+After their blood (or saliva, stored issue/DNA or cheek-swab) sample has been collected by APL or LifeLabs, it will be sent to their lab in Ontario.
+Once their DNA is extracted as required, LifeLabs will remove all the information that identifies them (i.e. name, date of birth, personal health number, address) from their sample, and instead label their sample with a unique study code or barcode which will not allow direct identification of them.
+Their coded (de-identified) DNA sample will then be sent to our research lab (the Genome Sciences Centre, GSC) in Vancouver, BC, where WGS testing will be done and their sample will be stored.

-Only the study doctor, genetic counsellor and other designated study team members at your local enrollment site will have access to the master 'key' linking your name to your unique study code and research information.
-Your local enrollment site needs to be able to link back to your name since we will need to provide WGS results back to you and do further confirmation tests if possible disease-causing variants are found.
+Only the study doctor and genetic counsellor at your enrollment site, and the central site study team members located at Children's and Women's Health Centre of BC in Vancouver will have access to the key that links their unique study code and research data back to their name and other identifying information.
+We need to be able to link back to their name since we will need to re-contact you to provide WGS results and to do further confirmation tests if possible disease-causing variants are found.

-If a possible disease-causing variant is found through WGS, the GSC will send a coded sample of your DNA back to LifeLabs, who will do a test to confirm the DNA variant and issue a clinical report in your name.
+If a possible disease-causing gene variant is found through WGS, the GSC will send a coded sample of their DNA back to LifeLabs, who will do a test to confirm the gene variant and issue a clinical report in their name.
+We will send their name and other information that identifies them to LifeLabs along with their original sample but they will not have access to any of their other research information.

-You are the owner of your DNA, and it is considered to be "on loan" to us for the purpose of this research.
-Your DNA will only be used for the purposes of this particular study.
-We will not sell your DNA, we will not use it to make money, and we will not share it with others without your knowledge and permission.
-If we wish to use your DNA for any other research beyond the purpose of this study, we will come back to you and ask permission.
-If you want your DNA destroyed or sent back to you at any time, we will do that.
+They are the owner of their DNA, and it is considered to be "on loan" to us for the purpose of this research.
+Their DNA will only be used for the purposes of this particular study.
+We will not sell their DNA, we will not use it to make money, and we will not share it with others without your knowledge and permission.
+If we wish to use their DNA for any other research beyond the purpose of this study, we will come back to you and ask permission.
+If you want their DNA destroyed or sent back to you at any time, we will do that.

-Once this study is complete and the results of the study have been published, any remaining DNA at the GSC will be destroyed unless you specifically request that your sample be returned to you or moved to a different study or biobank that you have provided separate consent for.
+Once this study is complete and the results of the study have been published, any remaining DNA at the GSC will be destroyed unless you specifically request that their sample be returned to you or moved to a different study or biobank that you have provided separate consent for.